2-am-zzz/phase-0/week-2/design-reflection.md

 The most tedious part has to be some of the reading.
 Don't get me wrong, it's all very informative, but it's a bit disappointing to see multiple dead links on a website.
 Aside from that, the challenge was fairly straightforward and was good practice for using Markdown.

 ### Site Map (Updated 1/5/2016)

+The sitemap right now is fairly basic, but I want to make sure that these core parts are developed first before adding anything else.
+The homepage serves the needs of people looking for my summary, while the about page provides an in-detail description.
+The projects are meant to showcase my credentials in a concrete manner, while the blog is meant to show my growth throughout the bootcamp.
+The sitemap is simple at this point so that every individual can't possibly get lost or wonder where a piece of information is.

 ![Site map](imgs/site-map.PNG)